blinky893/jtd-personal-blog/index.md

 I want my work to help people **find information faster** and **learn skills easily**.

-For me, well designed content is accessible, researched, and tested.

-You can take a look at [samples](/docs/1-work-samples/) of my work and read what I think [good documentation](/docs/2-writing-resources/) looks like.
+You can take a look at [samples](/docs/1-my-work/) of my work and read what I think makes for [good documentation](/docs/2-resources-i-use/index.md).

 ## Why I built this site